4d/docs/website/translated_docs/es/API/POP3TransporterClass.md

 Pass in *msgNumber* the number of the message to retrieve.
 This number is returned in the number property by the [`.getMailInfoList()`](#getmailinfolist) function.

-The method returns Null if:
+El método devuelve Null si:

 *   *msgNumber* designates a non-existing message,
 *   the message was marked for deletion using `.delete( )`.